Serials OverviewTiny serial numbers fail to spoil the lines of this 32 Sqn Twin Squirrel

 Serial numbers are allocated to almost all military aircraft as a means of identifying individual airframes.
-Each aircraft has to be uniquely identifiable by it's operator so that good maintenance records can be kept in order to even out flying hours amongst the fleet, keep airframes updated with the latest modifications, and schedule the minor and major servicings required and so on.
+Each aircraft has to be uniquely identifiable by its operator so that good maintenance records can be kept in order to even out flying hours amongst the fleet, keep airframes updated with the latest modifications, and schedule the minor and major servicings required and so on.

 Some air arms (e.g. France's Armee de l'Air) utilise the aircraft's previous identity or manufactures construction/line number as a means of identity.
 This can produce a rather haphazard collection of serial numbers with many duplicates, but works nonetheless.
 The U.S. Navy are currently using perhaps the most straightforward system, where they started at 00001 and worked their way upwards.
 Many air forces use an alpha-numeric combination in various formats, often grouping types by prefix.

-Today the aircraft serial numbers are usually worn externally in 2 locations, either side of the fuselage, however in some cases aircraft design means that these serials are worn elsewhere (Tornado F3 fin, Sea Harrier ventral fin, Apache fin for example).
+Today the aircraft serial numbers are usually worn externally in 2 locations, either side of the fuselage, however in some cases aircraft design means that these serials are worn elsewhere (Apache fin for example).
 Until recent years under wing serials were also worn, but this is much rarer now.
-The serial numbers themselves are written in a definite manner with a fixed ratio of height to width, and a particular "font", inEven Chinook serials are painted small to avoid compromising the low-visibilty scheme order to avoid confusion with other characters.
+The serial numbers themselves are written in a definite manner with a fixed ratio of height to width, and a particular "font", inWildcats wear their serial number on the boom order to avoid confusion with other characters.

 Examples of the style of serial number presentation and format are shown below :-